PHAECKE/alx-system_engineering-devops/0x00-shell_basics/README.md

-it prints the absolute name of the current working directory, displays the content list of the current directory, changes the working directory to the user's home directory
+it prints the absolute name of the current working directory, displays the content list of the current directory, changes the working directory to the user's home directory, lists current directory contents in a long format,